huhlig/roguestar/guide/src/plothooks.md

 ### Merchant Start

 Start aboard a merchant ship as a deckhand, do a bunch of tasks,

+## Quests

+### Escort

+Escort an NPC from A to B.

+### Transport

+Take on cargo/passengers from A to B.

+### Cartography

+Map an area.

+### Cataloging

+Scan/record information about resources/animals.